Paolo De Ceglie: 2008–10: Return to Juventus and top performances

+2010–11: Ligament injury

 De Ceglie was not expected to be a starter under new manager Luigi Delneri, who was appointed prior to the 2010–11 season.
 He took his chances and his improved performances earned him a place in the starting eleven.
-Unfortunately his season was interrupted with a ligament injury that required surgery in October.
-He made a comeback as a second-half substitute on the last matchday of the season against S.S.C.
-Napoli.
+Unfortunately, his season was interrupted with a ligament injury that required surgery in October.
+He made a comeback as a second-half substitute on the last matchday of the season against Napoli.

+2011–13: Serie A titles

 With the arrival of Antonio Conte, De Ceglie was given the number 11 shirt and a starting place at left-back in the opening game of the 2011–12 season against Parma on 11 September 2011, at the club's new stadium.
 His first competitive start in nearly a year was soured by a straight red card late on during the match for a last-man foul on his former Primavera teammate Sebastian Giovinco which resulted in a penalty; Juventus won the match 4–1.
 Despite initially starting as the club's left-back under Conte, however, Giorgio Chiellini was moved back to left-back and, along with Andrea Barzagli, Leonardo Bonucci and Stephan Lichtsteiner, formed the first choice back four, thus relegating De Ceglie to the bench.
-He returned to the starting line-up for the Coppa Italia match as a stand-in for Chiellini and the league win against Novara when Bonucci was suspended and set up Simone Pepe's goal just 4 minutes after kick-off.
+He returned to the starting line-up for the Coppa Italia match as a stand-in for Chiellini and the league win against Novara when Bonucci was suspended and set up Simone Pepe's goal just four minutes after kick-off.
 On 3 March 2012, De Ceglie scored his first goal since returning from Siena in a 1–1 draw against Chievo.
-After some good performances he was offered a contract extension and signed a new 5-year deal several weeks later.
+After some good performances, he was offered a contract extension and signed a new five-year deal several weeks later.
 Juventus finished the season by winning the 2011–12 Serie A title, after a 2–0 victory over Cagliari, although they finished runners up to Napoli in the Coppa Italia final that season.

+2013–14: Loan to Genoa

 In January 2014, De Ceglie was loaned out to Genoa until the end of the 2013–14 season.

+2014–15: Loan to Parma

 De Ceglie joined Parma on a one-season loan deal from 1 September 2014 He scored a brace to seal a crucial 2–0 win against Inter on 1 November, the first time he has scored more than one goal in a match.
 The result ensured that Parma would not end the week at the bottom of the table, although they ended up being relegated at the end of the season partly due to the club's off-field problems and financial struggles.
 His loan spell ended on 30 January 2015.
 He spent the rest of the season as backup to Patrice Evra and Kwadwo Asamoah.